MaruvkaLab/MSMutSig2/README.md

    ```

 2. **Install Required R Packages**
-- You can use `renv` for dependency management:
+- Method 1.
+You can use `renv` for dependency management:

 ```R
 # Install renv if not already installed